 - Always start with clean tools!
 Wash your jars including the rings and lids with warm soapy water and let them air dry before using.

-- If this is your first time making homemade canned food using a pressure canner, click here to know everything you need to use it like a pro!
+- If this is your first time making homemade canned food using a pressure canner, learn everything you need to know to use it like a pro!
 Don’t worry it is easier than you think and when used right.
 It is a very safe useful kitchen equipment that is worth your investment.

 - Dice your meat and vegetables into equal-sized pieces.
 Not only will it be easier for you to arrange them into the jars, but this also ensures that you will have evenly cooked portions.